 The Task Force developed and City Council approved a private property beautification incentive program.

-The program enables private property owners or businesses within city limits to seek 50:50 matching grants for aesthetic upgrades in order to (1) attract more local residents and visitors to shop, eat, and do business in downtown Valdez and (2) encourage property owners to reinvest in improving the overall aesthetics of our core downtown area.
+The program enables private property owners or businesses within city limits to seek 50:50 matching grants for aesthetic upgrades in order to (1) attract more local residents and visitors to shop, eat, and do business in Valdez and (2) encourage property owners to reinvest in improving the overall aesthetics of our community.